tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Cryptographic Label Prefix

 Section 7.1 of {{RFC8446}} specifies that HKDR-Expand-Label uses a label prefix of "tls13 ".
-For DTLS 1.3, that label shall be "dtls13".
+For DTLS 1.3, that label SHALL be "dtls13".
 This ensures key separation between DTLS 1.3 and TLS 1.3.
 Note that there is no trailing space; this is necessary in order to keep the overall label size inside of one hash